 $4,290 to $5,990

 Arrive in Sitka, Southeast Alaska’s only oceanfront town.
 Stretch your legs by walking the Totem Trail in Sitka National Historic Park or other local nature trails before stopping in at the Raptor Rehabilitation Center for an up close look at Alaska’s birds of prey.
-Embark the ship and gather for a welcome dinner this evening.
+Embark the ship.

 Immerse yourself in the wilds of Alaska as you kayak deep into one of Baranof or Chichagof Island’s countless, breathtaking bays.
 Hear bald eagles call from the tops of towering spruce and hemlock trees as you paddle through these mirror-calm waters.
 In the afternoon, hear the stories of this ancient rain forest on an adventurous hike with your naturalist guide.